nebius/nebius-architect-solution-library/kubernetes/helm-descheduler/README.md

 # Descheduler for Kubernetes

-[Descheduler](https://github.com/kubernetes-sigs/descheduler/) for Kubernetes is used to rebalance clusters by evicting pods that can potentially be scheduled on better nodes.
-In the current implementation, descheduler does not schedule replacement of evicted pods but relies on the default scheduler for that.
+[Descheduler](https://github.com/kubernetes-sigs/descheduler/) for Kubernetes is used to rebalance clusters by evicting pods that could potentially be scheduled on more suitable nodes.
+It’s worth noting that, in the current implementation, descheduler does not schedule replacement of evicted pods.
+This task is handled by the default scheduler.

 ## TL;DR: